Service Virtualization MCP server

 Then create a virtual service VS1 in a US location, assign this transaction, and deploy it.

-The MCP server supports two modes:
+The SV MCP server supports two modes:

 To learn more about where to find your API keys, see BlazeMeter API keys.